Vinit-source/101-Course-On-Navya-Nyaya/PR/P10 - Pointers and Structures.md

-# Demonstrating the Use of Pointers and Structures in C

-## Objective: Write C Programs to Demonstrate the Use of Pointers and Structures in C
+## Write C Programs to Demonstrate the Use of Pointers in C

 ### Aim